semaphore-protocol/semaphore/packages/cli/README.md

 -h, --help Display this help.

 Commands:
-init <project-directory> Initialize a Semaphore project with a supported template. get-groups [options] Get the list of groups from a supported network (Goerli or Arbitrum). get-group [options] <group-id> Get the data of a group from a supported network (Goerli or Arbitrum). help [command] Display help for a specific command.
+create <project-directory> Create a Semaphore project with a supported template. get-groups [options] Get the list of groups from a supported network (Goerli or Arbitrum). get-group [options] <group-id> Get the data of a group from a supported network (Goerli or Arbitrum). help [command] Display help for a specific command.